GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

-Now that I've introduced you to [applications used for manipulating media files](application-basics), I'm going to take a raw video file off a camera and transform it into an encrypted resource that you can play back using a video library such as [Google's Shaka Player](https://shaka-player-demo.appspot.com/demo/).
+Now that I've introduced you to [applications used for manipulating media files](application-basics), I'm going to take a raw video file off a camera and transform it into an encrypted resource that you can embed in a web page.
 I'm specifically going to show you how to format your video for mobile playback.

 {% Aside %}
 This article provides explanations of file manipulation concepts,